Mookie Betts: 2016 season: First All-Star appearance

 Betts was selected to the 2016 MLB All-Star Game, the first of his career.
 He started in right field and was 1-for-2 with a single, and a RBI.
 Betts was named the AL Player of the Month for July, when he batted .368 with five home runs, 15 RBIs, five stolen bases and a 1.068 OPS in 23 games.
 On September 20, Betts became the first player to reach 200 hits during the 2016 MLB season.
 In 158 games played, Betts finished the season with a .318 batting average, 214 hits, 122 runs scored, 42 doubles, 31 home runs, 113 RBI, and an MLB-leading 359 total bases.
 His 67 multi-hit games also led MLB.
-He also was 2nd in the league in power-speed number (28.3).
+He also was second in the league in power–speed number (28.3).

 With the Red Sox finishing the season 93–69, the team clinched the AL East Division but succumbed to a three-game sweep by the Cleveland Indians in the American League Division Series (ALDS).
 Wilson Sporting Goods named Betts its Defensive Player of the Year at right field and best overall among all major league fielders.
 After the season, Betts was named a finalist for the AL MVP Award, alongside Mike Trout and Jose Altuve.
-He finished as the runner-up to Trout.
+He finished second in voting behind Trout.

 In November, Betts underwent right knee surgery.

 2017 season: Second All-Star appearance

 Prior to the 2017 season, Betts and the Red Sox were unable to come to terms on a contract.
-The Red Sox renewed Betts' contract with a salary of $950,000, a raise from his $566,000 salary in 2016.
+The Red Sox renewed Betts' contract with a salary of $950,000, up from $566,000 in 2016 and the second-highest pre-arbitration salary in MLB history.

-From September 12, 2016, through to April 19, 2017, Betts maintained a streak of 129 consecutive plate appearances without a strikeout.
-The streak ended when Francisco Liriano of the Toronto Blue Jays struck him out.
-In a regular season game at Toronto, he tied an MLB record when he recorded eight RBIs from the leadoff slot in a 15–1 rout of the Blue Jays on July 2.
-He was selected to his second AL All-Star Game the same day.
+From September 12, 2016, through to April 19, 2017, Betts went 129 consecutive plate appearances without striking out.
+His streak ended against Francisco Liriano of the Toronto Blue Jays.
+On July 2, he tied an MLB record with eight RBIs from the leadoff slot in a 15–1 rout of the Blue Jays on July 2.
+He was selected to his second All-Star Game the same day.
 Originally chosen as a reserve, it was announced on July 3 that Betts would start in place of Mike Trout, who was out due to surgery on his thumb.

-Betts ended the season with a .264 batting average, 101 runs scored, 26 stolen bases, 24 home runs and 102 RBIs.
+Betts ended the season with a .264 batting average, 101 runs scored, 26 stolen bases, 24 home runs, and 102 RBIs.
 Betts led the Red Sox in each of those categories except batting average, as he batted just .236 from the All-Star break through September 4.
-Despite his solid stats on the season, Betts was criticized for his inability to turn balls in play into hits.
+Despite his solid stats on the season, Betts struggled to turn balls in play into hits.
 His batting average on balls in play fell 54 points from its 2016 level to .268.
-He also was third in the league in power-speed number (25.0).
+He also was third in the league in power–speed number (25).
 He won his second consecutive Gold Glove Award.